Contrerasv742/Config/README.md

 ## WezTerm
 Easy to use on windows and customizable.
 Helps remove key binding conflicts from the base Windows terminal emulator.
+WSL is better but has many keybing conflicts.

+## tmux
+Will help when setting up remote access to systems through SSH, allowing easy system synchronization and usage.

 # TODO
     - Add question to ask whether the OS is Windows or Linux